Older Adults

 Read or download the recently published white paper on Enhancing Adult Vaccination Coverage Rates in Australia (2021)

-Managing disease outbreaks in Residential Care Facilities
+Managing Disease Outbreaks In Residential Care Facilities

 Residential care facilities are considered to be high-risk environments for COVID-19 and influenza due to communal living arrangements and the continual close proximity of residents.